GirlsWhoCode-Fatima/GWC_Mortgage_Calculator_Android_Team-2/Import_repository.md

 5. **Send Invitation:**
    - Click the `Add` button to send the invitation.
 The invited collaborator will receive an email to accept the invitation.

+6. **Accept Invitation**
+   - Make sure your collaborators accept their invitation!